pankajsa/hello-perf/README.md

 Test client generates random data and publishes it to the queue.

 # How to run the client
-Clone the repository and use gradle to build and run it The program uses command line arguments
+Clone the repository and use gradle to build and run it.
+The program uses command line arguments

 ````usage: App